This survey can’t tell you how soon you will

 Net Salary |

-8,087 |
+8,730 |

-* For simplicity, it is assumed that there are no
+* For simplicity, it is

-employee deductions for
+assumed that there are no employee deductions for

-Pension, Kupat Gemel,
+Pension, Kupat

-Manager Insurance and Keren Hishtalmut.
+Gemel, Manager Insurance and Keren

 Job Offer Pitfalls

-1. Total Salary versus
+1. Total

-is after total deductions.
+figure, which is after total deductions.

-Recommendation: Since the size of
+Recommendation: Since the size of deductions for Pension,

-deductions for Pension, Kupat Gemel, Manager Insurance
+Kupat Gemel, Manager

-and Keren Hishtalmut are related to gross
+are related to

-Salary and Net Salary.
+Total Salary and Net Salary.

 2. Optional worker benefits – some

-employers will start putting aside money for Pension, Kupat Gemel,
+employers will start putting aside money for Pension, Kupat Gemel, Manager Insurance

-Manager Insurance and Keren Hishtalmut
+and Keren Hishtalmut from

-completion of a trial period, and others will not offer them at all.
+of a trial period, and others will not offer them at all.

-Recommendation: Since these payments can
+Recommendation: Since employer

-included and other what conditions.
+they are included and under what conditions.

-3. Annual Pay versus Monthly
+Annual Pay versus Monthly Pay – some

 employers will quote an a monthly wage that includes